 Everyone who participates in a common endeavor as part of a collective is simply a citizen of that collective.
 This of course applies to businesses.
 All within the collective have different experiences which contribute positively and are generally interesting and useful to others within the collective.
 Studies have shown that when each individual is allowed to provide their unique perspectives to the collective, when embraced, results in better than expected outcomes to solutions to problems being addressed.
 All would agree that beautifully harmonic music is preferable to a monotone.

-Parents who overcome various issues as well who understand different perspectives allow us to provide their children with unmatched competitive admissions advantages!
+Parents who overcome various issues as well who understand, respect and appreciate the value of different perspectives allow us to provide their children with unmatched COMPETITIVE admissions advantages!
+In essence, their children benefit immensely from my being continually viewed and times treated as different – What an empowering paradox!

 Racial, ethnic, generational and cultural differences have always been America’s greatest assets!
 They have collectively been the glue that have made America great!
 Diversity was a necessary precondition to our democracy and has provided the impetus for engagement in the full kaleidoscope of “American culture”.
 Furthermore, it has produced an enviable position that other nations strive for in our world.